Blog

 The Market is Asking the Right Question

-For two years, the industry's answer to "are we secure?" was a risk score (i.e. CVSS) and an attack surface map from scanners and dashboards.
-Exposure reports that took longer to read than the attackers move.
+For two years, the industry's answer to "are we secure?" was a risk score and an attack surface map, meaning CVSS numbers and scanner dashboards.
+Exposure reports that took longer to read than attackers move.

 That conversation wasn't wrong.
-It just stops short of a more important, question: can an attacker get in and what can they do once they are in?
-Not theoretically, or on a CVSS chart, but rather in your environment, against your controls, using the tradecraft an AI-equipped adversary is running, now.
+It just stops short of a more important question: can an attacker get in, and what can they do once they are in?
+Not theoretically, or on a CVSS chart, but in your environment, against your controls, using the AI-accelerated tradecraft adversaries are running today.

 Recognizing the Problem Isn't the Same as Solving It

-A real offensive capability, one that's not a scanner or a threat feed, requires an adversary on your side of the table.
-Real tradecraft and attack simulations tied to your environment, your identity surface, your exposed assets, and correlated against existing vulnerability and exposure management data.
+A real offensive capability, one that's not a scanner or a threat feed requires an adversary on your side of the table.
+Real tradecraft and attack simulations tied to your environment, your identity surface, your exposed assets, correlated against existing vulnerability and exposure data.

 Most of the market is now looking at how to connect the dots.
 Some vendors are partnering or integrating.
 Some are pointing security teams at a separate console with a workflow that depends on two vendors agreeing on the same priorities at the same time.